HuRuilizhen/HuRuilizhen.github.io/_posts/2025-02-02-Intelligent-Agent-Prolegomenon.md

 ## Agents and Objects

+> Q:Are agents just objects by another name?

+Objects encapsulate some state and communicate through message passing, with methods that correspond to the operations that can be performed on that state.
+The primary distinction between agents and objects lies in the **level of autonomy** exhibited by agents.
+Agents are self-directed, making decisions about whether to execute requests from other agents.
+Moreover, agents are intelligent, possessing **flexible behavior capabilities** (reactivity, proactivity, and social ability) that are not addressed in the standard object model.
+Lastly, agents are active, with multi-agent systems being inherently multi-threaded, as each agent is assumed to have at least **one active control thread.**

+- Agents act because of their own **desires**.
+- Agents act because of their own **interests**.

 ## Agents and Artificial Intelligence

+> Q: Aren't agents just the AI project?
+Isn’t building an agent what AI is all about?

+Artificial intelligence strives to build systems that can understand natural language, recognize and interpret scenes, use common sense, think creatively, and more.
+These tasks are extremely challenging.

+In contrast, when developing an agent, we aim to create a system that can select the right action in a **limited** domain.
+We do not need to solve all the problems of AI to build a useful agent. <font color="red">A little intelligence can go a long way!</font>

 ## Agents and Expert Systems

+> Aren't agents just expert systems by another name?

+Expert systems typically focus on abstract domains of discourse, such as blood diseases.
+For example, [MYCIN](https://en.wikipedia.org/wiki/Mycin) is an expert system that knows about blood diseases in humans.
+It has a wealth of knowledge in the **form of rules**, and a doctor can obtain expert advice by giving MYCIN facts, answering questions, and posing queries.

+The main differences between expert systems and agents are:

+- Agents are **situated in an environment**, whereas MYCIN is not aware of the world and only obtains information by asking the user questions.
+- Agents **act**, whereas MYCIN does not operate on patients.
+However, some real-time (typically process control) expert systems can be considered agents.

 ## Agents as Intensional Systems

+The **intentional stance** is a powerful tool for abstracting and describing complex systems.
+By attributing beliefs, desires, and rationality to an entity, we can predict and explain its behavior.
+This stance is particularly useful when dealing with complex systems whose inner workings are not fully understood.

+The **philosopher Daniel Dennett** identifies different grades of intentional systems.
+A first-order intentional system has beliefs and desires, but no beliefs and desires about beliefs and desires.
+A second-order intentional system is more sophisticated, with beliefs and desires about beliefs and desires.

+It is interesting to note that the intentional stance can be applied to any object, even a light switch.
+However, most adults would find such a description absurd, as it is not a useful abstraction in this case.
+The reason is that we have a simpler, mechanistic description of the light switch's behavior, which makes the intentional stance unnecessary.

+As computer systems become **increasingly complex**, we need more **powerful abstractions** and **metaphors** to explain their operation.
+The intentional stance is such an abstraction, which provides us with a convenient and familiar way of describing, explaining, and predicting the behavior of complex systems.

+In the context of agent theory, the intentional stance is a fundamental concept.
+Agents are viewed as intentional systems, whose simplest consistent description requires the intentional stance.
+This means that agents are attributed with beliefs, desires, and rationality, which are used to predict and explain their behavior.
+The intentional stance is a powerful tool for abstracting and describing complex systems, and it is essential for understanding and designing agents.

 # Environment and its classification